Colonization: Why Africa Suffers Research Paper

 This made some of the ethnic groups to feel alienated; hence, such communities often organized revolts against the government, thereby creating political instability.
 Consequently, political instability resulted into delayed economic growth because more attention shifted towards political matters at the expense of economic development.
 Additionally, ethnic based governments also gave a leeway to corruption among the leaders.
 This trend has persisted up to date in former British colonies.

 Corruption has played a major role in hindering economic growth in the African countries.
 For example, the Nigerian GDP has always dwindled.
-In the 1960s the GDP expanded by 132%, 1970s it registered 283% growth, 1980s the GDP decreased by 66% as shown in figure 2 in the appendix (World Bank).
+In the 1960s the GDP expanded by 132%, 1970s it registered 283% growth, 1980s the GDP decreased by 66% as shown in figure 2 (World Bank).
 Today, the Nigerian GDP has a lower growth rate of 7% as compared to the 1960s.

 British policies and administrative institutions also promoted a culture of African dependency on Britain and other European nations.
 During colonial administration, the British were the decision makers whereas the Africans acted as implementers of the decisions.